Derafu Routing - Complete Usage Guide

 The Dispatcher

-The dispatcher handles the execution of matched routes:
+The dispatcher handles the execution of matching routes:

 $dispatcher = new Dispatcher([